The best potato salad recipe! This is our favorite potato salad with eggs, celery, onion, pickle relish and a creamy dressing.

 Every picnic and potluck needs potato salad, and I'm hugely disappointed if it's missing from the table.
 Many times I end up making it just so I know it will be part of the spread, and this recipe is hard to beat!

 We use gold potatoes with a delicious creamy mayonnaise and mustard dressing.
+Below are the rest of the ingredients you need to make this classic potato salad recipe.

 - Gold potatoes (2 lb)